 P and O’s Aurora – one of many passenger cruise ships visiting Wellington for the day

 Finding the perfect Wellington cruise ship day tour that ticks all the boxes will require some research.
 As a cruise ship passenger arriving in Wellington perhaps for the first time, you will have plenty of choice but limited time.
 For this very reason it really pays to do some advance planning to make the most of your few hours ashore.
-One of the best ways to maximise your Wellington cruise stop is to book one of the many full or half day tour options highlighting the best of Wellington.
-Not only will you get to see the city as a local but it’ll take out all the potential headache of planning what to do and where to eat.
+One of the best ways to maximise your Wellington cruise stop is to book one of the many full or half day tours available.
+Booking an organised tour will take out all the potential headache of planning what to do and where to eat.

-Wellington’s Hop On Hop Off bus tours are another excellent way for cruise ship day trippers to experience Wellington’s highlights in one easy go.
-In fact, this tour option offers 17 attractions in total and covers coast, cityscape and diverse suburbs such a Miramar.
-There are are food-themed walking tours, (Zest Tours) that guarantee to take you to the hidden places and peek behind the scenes of Wellington’s producers, growers and crafts-people.
+Wellington’s Hop On Hop Off bus is another excellent way for cruise ship day trippers to experience Wellington’s highlights.
+In fact, this way of getting around the city offers 17 attractions in total.
+It also covers coast, cityscape and diverse suburbs such a Miramar.
+There are are food-themed walking tours such as Zest Tours that take you to Wellington’s producers, growers and local crafts-people.

 You can’t possibly see it all in a day but we think that by planning your hours ashore you will return to your cruise ship feeling satisfied with a day well spent.
 You will no doubt vow to return one day and experience more of what this wonderful city has to offer.